 Students have the opportunity to develop individualized studies with their mentor/advisor in Adult Learning (ADLC).
 Please contact your mentor/advisor for more details.

-This is the capstone course in the MA Adult Learning program.
-It is designed to guide you through the empirical research project that was developed in Project Design.
-Generally the final project is completed over a period of two terms, with the final project proposal developed in Project Design.
+This is the capstone course in the MA Adult Education program.
+It is designed to guide you through the capstone project that was developed in Project Design.
+The final project is completed over a period of two terms, with the final project proposal developed in Project Design.
 The implementation of the proposal takes place in this course.
 Registration must be completed through your program mentor.
 Final Project cannot be taken concurrently with Project Design.
 Prerequisites: ADLC 6005, ADLC 6010 and ADLC 6015 with a grade of C or better ADLC 6020 and ADLC 7010 with a grade of B or better.

 Students have the opportunity to develop individualized studies with their mentor/advisor in Adult Learning (ADLC).
 Please contact your mentor/advisor for more details.